Final Oral Exam

 It is the responsibility of the student to make sure that all University and Departmental requirements are satisfied.

 Completion of the dissertation is the culminating academic phase of a doctoral program, climaxed by the final oral examination and defense of the dissertation.
 In all but the rarest cases, tentative approval of the dissertation is followed promptly by the final oral examination.
-Students must deliver their complete dissertation (PDF is acceptable) to their committee at least one week before a final defense can be scheduled with the University.
+Students must deliver their complete dissertation (PDF is acceptable) to their committee at least one calendar week before a final defense can be scheduled with the University.
 After each committee member agrees that the dissertation is essentially complete, a final defense can be scheduled.
 Lack of a committee member's response is considered to be implicit approval.
-Once committee approval has been granted, the final defense must be scheduled with the Graduate Secretary, though it is the responsibility of the student to find a date and time which will work for all Committee members.
+This process will be fully monitored by the Graduate Coordinator.
+Once committee approval has been granted, the final defense must be scheduled with the Graduate Coordinator, though it is the responsibility of the student to find a date and time which will work for all Committee members.
 This requirement must be made in advance of the desired examination date by at least the period specified by the Graduate Division (normally a minimum of three weeks).
 The submission of the request must allow sufficient time to publicize the examination so that interested members of the university community may attend.
 At least five months must elapse between the successful completion of the comprehensive oral examination and the date of the final oral examination.

 The committee for the final oral examination must follow the guideline put into place by Graduate Studies.
 In addition, the Chair of the committee and three of the other four members must have appointments of some type within the Physics and Astronomy department.
 One member must be from a department other than the Physics and Astronomy department.
 Deviation from this policy may be allowed in special circumstances.
 Special circumstances will be determined on a case by case basis, and must be petitioned at least THREE weeks before the intended examination date, though more notice may provide a better chance to get the petition approved in time.